 Whether you have vision problems or not after taking Elmiron for any period of time, you might still be at risk for developing retinal maculopathy.
 All patients should be advised of the IC drug’s connection with eye disease and see an ophthalmologist as soon as possible.

 The dangerous drug attorneys at Searcy Denney are here to help you make the best choice for you and your family.
-Please contact us today to see if you qualify to join the Elmiron lawsuit.
+Please contact us today to discuss your potential claim with an leading Elmiron attorney.